hanoipho997/Simulating-neutrino-oscillations-on-a-superconducting-qutrit/README.md

 ## Data: In folder Data
 - Corresponding to notebooks in folder Notebooks
 - Data for coherent and incoherent errors is (by repetition experiement) is fig2e_repeat_xp12_addmod.txt
+## Note: See branch old-folder to see the previous version of the notebooks